It was just one of those nights. Hanging out at home, back in the 1990s.

 Unfortunately, I had to learn, almost 25 years later, that I made another mistake that day.
 At one point, when my mom probably couldn’t understand a word I was saying (in all my blubbering), she said, “Let me talk to Doug about this.”

 “No!”
 I shouted.
-I was so scared of what would happen if he knew I’d ‘told’ on him.
+I was so scared of what would happen if he knew I’d told on him.
 If he hadn’t actually tried to rape me that night, would he still get mad if I put a false claim on the table?
-My mother translated my exclamation as, We Shall Never Speak of this Again.
+She’d never stood between me and his rage before.
+So, in any case, my mother translated my exclamation against talking to Doug as, We All Shall Never Speak of this Again.
 It’s hard for me, as a parent myself now, to understand how easily she brushed it away.
+How she’d leave us alone with a drunk man and not want to hear what happened when she was away.

 “Can’t we just leave?”
 I asked her.
 She doesn’t seem to remember a word of what I said through all that crying.
 A friend of mine thinks she was too worried about losing her breadwinner to care.
 I don’t know what I think.

 “I just want him to go!”
+I yelled.
 Here came the tears again.

-It was when she just shook her head and said, “Oh Jeff.” that I knew she’d choose him over me.
+Rock bottom came when she just shook her head and said, “Oh Jeff.”
+In a way that I knew she’d choose him over me.
 Had already chosen him over me.

 All her talk.
 Her stories about pain.
 All her bullshit over the years!
 About how horrible her own mother was.
 All the stories she told me (made me listen to as a young child) about molesting priests and abusive husbands (my father, her father, or whoever), were just for her!
 She was telling me without words.
-Those kinds of stories didn’t belong to me!
+Those kinds of stories didn’t belong to me because I was a boy and those kinds of things just don’t happen to us.
 That’s what she thinks, but she’s wrong.
-I’m the storyteller in this family.

 “This is just how men show affection with each other.” she told me recently, as I began to finally share more details of what I was remembering.
 You don’t get to feel that way Jeff.
 Stop being a drama queen.
 She said without words.
 Actually, let me backtrack: she did call me a drama queen.
 I think.
 It’s hard to remember trauma like that.